Rebranding a Business

-I was recently approached by an electronic cigarette company wanting to rebrand their business, this included moving from FruiteCigs.co.uk to LiquideCigsUK.co.uk.
+I was recently approached by an electronic cigarette company wanting to rebrand their business; this included moving from FruiteCigs.co.uk to LiquideCigsUK.co.uk.
 In addition, they tried to change their website and product offering to be in line with changing customer demands while addressing the evolving industry.

 How to Rebrand Effectively

 While overseeing the rebrand, I realized there were some important aspects to address:

 First, get the right domain name.

 If you’re changing your website, check the availability of the domain name you want as soon as possible.
 If it’s available, you may want to buy variants of the name, including .co.UK, .com, etc.

 It’s essential to have a good relationship with your developers and speak with them regularly to ensure any requested changes are done in a timely fashion.
 They’re communicated effectively – Each party involved must understand what is being asked by the other.